 There will be bins at registration in to which you can drop a 1 gallon zip lock bag.
 Each bin will be marked.

-Spectating on course: If you would like to watch someone and follow them along please refrain from driving any more than is necessary on the roads used for the race and please.
+Spectating on course: If you would like to watch someone and follow them along please refrain from driving any more than is necessary on the roads used for the race.
 All roads are open as per the Highway Traffic Act and signage, however some roads are narrower and not suitable for support/spectator traffic during the event.